PDP-10/its/README.md

 ### About ITS

 ITS, the Incompatible Timesharing System, is an operating system for the PDP-10 computer family.
-It was written by hackers at MIT in the 1960s.
+It was created by hackers at MIT in the 1960s.
 The MIT site was shut down in 1990, but enthusiasts continue to operate ITS systems to this day.

 ### About this project

+This repository contains source code, tools, and scripts to build an ITS system from scratch.

 The goals are: